 - You may have been told you’re “too sensitive” or take things “too personally” so now you’re afraid to speak up and assert yourself

 - You become overworked and overstressed, which further burdens you’re already overloaded nervous system

 How can you identify if you’re trapped in a hostile workplace?
-Here are seven telling signs you may be working in a toxic office environment.
+Here are eight telling signs you may be working in a toxic office environment.

 1. You’re told to feel “lucky you have a job.”

 If you’ve ever heard this statement from your boss, it’s a major red flag.
 This scare tactic is a means of threatening you into staying in a marginalized position and is symptomatic of an organization that thrives on bullying behavior and control.